 Johannesburg, South Africa

-Celebrate International Museum Day on Sunday, the 22nd of May 2016, at the James Hall Museum of Transport, Pioneers Park, Rosettenville Road, La Rochelle, Johannesburg.
+Sunday, the 24th of July 2016 will be an Open Day at the James Hall Museum of Transport, Pioneers Park, Rosettenville Road, La Rochelle, Johannesburg.

-Bring the family to the Open Day at the James Hall Museum of Transport for a day of fun, with good food, without breaking the bank.
+Bring the family to the James Hall Museum of Transport for a day of fun, with good food, without breaking the bank.

 The boiler certificate of Texas Jack, the Museum's Sentinel steam tractor, has been renewed and it will be in steam.

 All funds raised go towards the work of the Friends of the Museum, who raise funds for the Museum for our transport heritage.

-Spend International Museum Day from 10.00 to 15.00 enjoying rides on some of our exhibits, eating fantastic food and enjoying good company.
+Spend the day from 10.00 to 15.00 enjoying rides on some of our exhibits, eating fantastic food and enjoying good company.

 Entrance is free.